Recycling and/or Disposing Of Old Computer Equipment

 - Batteries

-- Mobile Phones including Apple iPhones
+- Mobile devices including Mobile Phones, Apple iPhones/iPads/iPods

 Paper

 Pretty much all paper and cardboard is now collected at the doorstep in the UK or at local/community recycling centres.
 Check exactly what can be recycled.
-You might want to consider shredding (sensitive) documents before recycling them.Find your nearest recycling location
+You might want to consider shredding (sensitive) documents before recycling them.Find your nearest recycling location in the UK

 Optical discs